-Multnomah believes in student involvement and prioritizes giving Global Studies, Global Development and Justice students and others opportunities to be directly involved in leading global ministries efforts on campus, in Portland and the world.
+Multnomah believes in student involvement and prioritizes giving opportunities to be directly involved in leading global ministries efforts on campus, in Portland and the world.
 This team is student-led and is in charge of convening mission chapels, raising awareness about pressing mission issues locally and globally, and developing prayer movements on campus.
 In addition, students on this team convene, organize and lead Multnomah's Global Ministries Conference annually.
 Students are mentored and advised by faculty members who are experienced in cross-cultural ministry and are dedicated to forming missional student leaders who are prepared to lead our campus and the Church toward a fuller understanding of the extension of God's kingdom around the world.